witchcraftjs/nuxt-auth/README.md

 	info: null
 }
 ```
-If no usename is passed either, but an id is passed instead (e.g. for testing unregistered users), the username will be `username-${id}`.
+If no username is passed either, but an id is passed instead (e.g. for testing unregistered users), the username will be `username-${id}`.

 You can change this by specifying a custom `createMockUser` function when creating the auth handler.